At a glance

 Site works & EPC mobilisation

-Groundbreaking, civils, solar foundations; first outgrower cohort recruited.
+Groundbreaking, civils, solar foundations; first outgrower cohort recruited; first three Mutomato hubs operational with boreholes drilled and solar pumps commissioned.

 Q3 2027